tesYolan/AvatarOrchestrator/README.md

     cd py-app
     pip install -r requirments.txt

+# Suggestions and Methodlogies Taken
+* nvidia-docker
 # TODO
+## Important Functionalities that remain.
+* Better FPS performance of the application.
+* Better SDP performance when decoding the stream.
+## Other Goals.
 * Detailed documentation to follow, in the meantime jsdoc enabled doc can be built by invoking grunt jsdoc
 * Make Misc.py work with the configuration as defined in the [config file](https://github.com/tesYolan/Restforhead/blob/master/config/config.js) file.